ashanuyangoda/molar_calculator/README.md

 # Molar mass related calculations.
+You can access the database of Periodic Table of Elements in this library.
-First you should add the following line to the code.
+To access all elements first you need add the following line to the code.

     elements el;

+Then you can access the atomic mass as 'u', atomic number as 'Z' and name of the element as 'name'.

  ## Molar mass of Na2SO4 (Sodium Sulphate) compound
     float compound2 = el.u[Na]*2 + el.u[S] + el.u[O]*4;